Definition

 - Register with Google Analytics: Log in with your Google account and select the appropriate property (website) for which you want to analyze click paths.

-- Target Paths: To analyze click paths for specific goals (conversions), go to "Conversions" > "Goals" > "Goal Paths" in the left menu.
-You must first set up goals in Google Analytics to use this report.
-Goal paths can be, for example, completing a purchase, filling out a contact form, or reaching a specific page.
+- Target Paths: To analyze the click paths for specific goals (conversions), go to "Conversions" > "Goals" > "Goal Paths" in the left menu.
+You must first set up goals in Google Analytics in order to use this report.
+Goals can be, for example, completing a purchase, filling out a contact form or reaching a specific page.
 In the Goal Paths report, you can see which pages and steps users went through before reaching the goal.

-- Individual segments: You can also create custom segments to more closely examine the click paths of specific user groups.
-For example, you could create a segment for users who came to your website through a specific marketing campaign.
-To create a custom segment, click "+ Add Segment" at the top of the report and select the desired conditions.
+- Individual segments: You can also create individual segments to examine the click paths of specific user groups in more detail.
+For example, you could create a segment for users who came to your website via a specific marketing campaign.
+To create a custom segment, click on "+ Add segment" at the top of the report and select the desired conditions.

 By using these reports and features in Google Analytics, you can analyze your users' click paths to find out which areas of your website are working well and what optimization potential exists.
 This way, you can take targeted measures to improve the usability and conversion rate of your website.